ersalmanqureshi/PopularArticles/README.md

 This project displays a list of the most popular viewed New York Times articles from the last 7 days.
 It enables users to view details about each article, and view the full article in Safari.

-This app built with Xcode Version 10.1.
+This app is built with Xcode Version 10.1.
 Written in Swift 4.

 ### How to run the Project?